 Steps to Create a Flash Briefing Skill

-This topic provides the steps for creating and configuring a Flash Briefing skill in the developer portal, testing the skill, and submitting it for certification.
+This topic provides the steps for creating and configuring a Flash Briefing skill in the developer console, testing the skill, and submitting it for certification.

 - Register as an Amazon Developer and Create a Skill

 - Add One or More Flash Briefing Feeds

 - Test Your Flash Briefing Skill

 - Answer the Privacy and Compliance Questions